plone/plone.app.jquerytools/README.txt

     * subtype: 'image' | 'iframe' | 'ajax'

-    * selector: the jQuery selector to find your elements
+    * urlmatch: Regular expression for a portion of the target URL.
+Target URL is determined by checking href, src or action attributes.

-    * urlmatch: Regular expression for a portion of the target URL
+    * urlreplace: Replacement expression for the matched expression.

-    * urlreplace: Replacement expression for the matched expression
+    * filter: (ajax only) the jQuery selector used to find the elements of the ajax loaded resource that you wish to use in the overlay.

     * width: Width of the popup.
 Leave unset to determine through CSS.
       Overriden by image width for image overlays.